EdGrrr/csat2/readme.rst

 The csat2 package is a python library for using meteorological observation data, with a focus on data from satellites.
 Csat2 aims to simplify running code on different machines/systems where different file naming conventions are used and provide a set of common functions for accessing and processing different observational datasets.

+*Breaking changes:* csat2 is under active development and may be subject to breaking changes, although we will aim to avoid these where possible.

 Installation
 ------------